harshkumar4/Personal-Assistant/README.md

 To open .exe files such as ms word,paint,excel notepad etc:
 CreateProcess(TEXT("file path"), NULL, NULL, NULL, FALSE, NULL, NULL, NULL, &startInfo, &processInfo);

-you can also add some additional featurs send pull request if your featurs seems usefull then will be merged into main branch
+You can also add some additional features send pull request if your featurs seems usefull then will be merged into main branch